 Today marks the second feature this week to which I owe credit to Greg Lamberson since he’s the one who introduced me to this seriously talented femme in horror!
-Julia Sevin, co-editor/co-founder and better half of the husband-wife brainchild Creeping Hemlock Press, is also a writer, graphic designer (some of my favorites being the Slow Burn Burlesque flyers), mommy, nude reading enthusiast, and on and on.
+Julia Sevin, co-editor/co-founder and better half of the husband-wife brainchild Creeping Hemlock Press, is also a writer, graphic designer (some of my favorites being the Slow Burn Burlesque flyers), mommy and on and on.

 First things first, I came across Creeping Hemlock Press, and eventually Julia Sevin, because I was hunting down deals for a special Black Friday edition of Bloody Bytes.
 I just started harassing all my favorite writers to ask, “Hey, got any cool deals for Black Friday?”
 No one really did, but Lamberson forwarded my query onto the Creeping Hemlock Press folks and a new obsession was born.
 Of course, Lamberson’s zombie road novella Carnage Road is coming out on Creeping Hemlock’s zombie imprint Print Is Dead in April 2012, so I probably would’ve made the connection eventually.
 Probably…

 I got quite a lovely haul from the super-duper small press, picking up four titles.
 What initially drew me to them though was the reprint of Lawrence Block’s (writing as Andrew Shaw) 1959 “retro sex romp” Campus Tramp.
 One look at that badass throwback cover and it’s not hard to see why.
 Each chapter opens with a naughty little photo too.